Munster Cricket Union

 The Munster Cricket Union is one of five provincial governing bodies for cricket in Ireland.
-Along with the Connacht, Northern, Leinster and North West unions, it makes up the Irish Cricket Union (now known as Cricket Ireland), the supreme governing body of Irish cricket.
+Along with the Connacht, Northern, Leinster and North West unions, it makes up the Irish Cricket Union (now known as Cricket Ireland), the overall governing body of Irish cricket.

 The Munster jurisdiction historically covered the traditional Irish provinces of Munster and Connacht in the Republic of Ireland, but since 2010 Connacht has had a separate union.
 The Union was founded in 1956.
 In 2005, there were 21 clubs fielding 32 teams affiliated to the union.
 It organises the Munster Senior League and Munster Senior Cup.
 In 2005, for the first time, a small league of five teams was organised in Connacht.

 In March 2018 Munster Cricket agreed a lucrative sponsorship deal with international cricket equipment retailer All Rounder Cricket.
 The financial support given will be invested in further development of cricket and specifically grassroots cricket within the Union.

 Munster Cricket is made up of a number of affiliated sports clubs throughout the province of Munster engaged in the playing of cricket.
 Its role is to promote, foster and organise the playing of cricket in the province.
 There are currently 41 affiliated clubs participating in senior and youth competitions as well as through a network of T20 and social cricket.
-The number of clubs is increasing all the time with renewed interest in the sport in the fast growing areas around the hubs of Cork, Limerick, Waterford and Tralee.
+The number of clubs is increasing with renewed interest in the sport in the fast growing areas around the hubs of Cork, Limerick, Waterford and Tralee.